appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

-# Multi-instance setup with Git
+# Configure Multiple Environments Using Git

 This guide shows you how to set up multiple instances in Appsmith using Git, making application development easier.
 With Multi-instance: